null-company/null/doc/ARCHITECTURE.md

 ## Scene

 A **Scene** is a (somewhat) serializable piece of data which dictates what a game level is (it's structure, what it looks like etc).
-Essentially, it is defines a tree of GameObjects
+Essentially, it defines a tree of GameObjects

 Scenes are stored as files and are read by SceneLoader.